 Place egg whites in the bowl of an electric mixer with the cream of tartar.
 Any trace of yolk in this bowl means it won't whip up nicely.

 Beat egg yolk mixture with a whisk or hand mixer until it’s smooth and cream cheese is completely incorporated.
 There should no longer be bits of cream cheese visible.
 Set aside.

 Using an electric mixer, whip egg whites and cream of tartar until stiff peaks form.
 This will take about 4 or 5 minutes at high speed.

 Using a wide spatula, gently fold the yolk mixture into the egg-white mixture.

 Spoon the mixture into even dollops on a cookie sheet lined with parchment paper.
-You can make either 6 or 8 buns, depending on how large you want them.
-The 6-piece size is good for sandwiches and wide enough to hold a standard burger patty.
-Bake for 25 to 35 minutes if making 6 clouds, 20 to 30 minutes if making 8 clouds.
+You can make either six or eight buns, depending on how large you want them.
+The six-piece size is good for sandwiches and wide enough to hold a standard burger patty.

-Store in an airtight container or resealable bag for up to 3 days at room temperature or one week in the refrigerator.
+Store in an airtight container or resealable bag for up to three days at room temperature, or one week in the refrigerator.

 - Sea salt and pepper

 - Chipotle powder